Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 1. **Use of SCM:** All changes of source code MUST be committed to a source code management system (SCM) such as Git.

-2. **Peer Review:** For applications with *risk class >= [HIGH]*, all commits to protected branches MUST be reviewed by a second developer of the responsible team (e.g. via pull/merge request approvals).
+2. **Peer Reviews:** For applications with *risk class >= [HIGH]*, all commits to protected branches MUST be reviewed by a second developer of the responsible team (e.g. via pull/merge request approvals) for security aspects.

 3. **Implementation Requirements:** The implementation MUST adhere to [{{site.TITLE_IMPL_CONTROLS}}]({{site.URL_IMPL_CONTROLS}}).